-Instructions for Part E - Contributions from overseas persons the name and address of the overseas person; and
+Instructions for Part E - Contributions from overseas persons

 If you receive any donation from a donor who is not an overseas person that includes a contribution from an overseas person greater than \$1,500 (either on its own or when aggregated with all other contributions to the donation by the same overseas person), you must return the whole donation to the donor.
 If that is not possible, you must forward the whole donation to the Electoral Commission.